 With a brick and rod-iron fence design, Hawkins Field features a classic baseball park atmosphere coupled with a modern design that includes more than 2,400 chairback seats and a state-of-the-art press box.
 Still nestled along side Vanderbilt Stadium and Memorial Gymnasium on the west end of campus, the ballpark was constructed as the Commodores’ first baseball-only facility in school history.
 It was built near the exact location of McGugin Field, which served as Vanderbilt baseball’s home field for 76 years and part-time football practice field.

-A 4.5 million dollar project to add on to Hawkins Field was completed in the Spring of 2006.
-Phase Two saw the addition of over 475 new stadium seats along the baselines.
+A 4.5 million dollar project to add on to Hawkins Field was completed in the spring of 2006.
+Phase 2 featured the addition of over 475 new stadium seats along the baselines.

-New for 2009, permanent bleacher seating has been added in the outfield from the rightfield foul pole to the Green Monster wall in left.
-In addition, 200 additional chairback seats have been added on the first base side.
+New for 2009, permanent bleacher seating was added in the outfield from the rightfield foul pole to the Green Monster wall in left.
+In addition, 200 additional chairback seats were added on the first base side.
 A new trainer’s room has been created along with renovated dugouts.